danieluhl/luculent-lollygag/posts/2021/04-29-adding-good-process.md

 * "We've always done it this way"
 * "That team is doing it, so should we"
 * "I read a book and so we're doing this now"

-I say above that agile is an example of good practice, this may not be true for all teams.

 Going back to our driving analogy, if you're in an off-roading vehicle and your destination is a mile off the road, then roads and guardrails are actively hindering you from reaching your goal.